yuanyang330445/ton-docs/docs/develop/func/cookbook.md

 (slice, int) begin_parse_exotic (cell c) asm "XCTOS";

 int apply_update (int merkle_root, cell merkle_update, int index, slice expected_old_data, slice expected_new_data) {
-    ;; this function will try to apply the merkle update to an existing dictionary ;; it returns the resulting (may be not changed in case of fail) merkle root hash
+    ;; this function tries to apply the merkle update to an existing dictionary ;; it returns the resulting (may be not changed in case of fail) merkle root hash

     (slice cs, int special) = merkle_update.begin_parse_exotic();

     if (~ special) {
         return merkle_root;
     }